 In early 2016, Johns Hopkins University launched the multi-year Student Services Excellence Initiative project to redesign and replace the current student information system, which is challenged by functional weaknesses and is rapidly becoming outdated.
 This effort goes beyond addressing technical concerns to prioritizing the experience of the users – students first and foremost, but also our faculty and staff whose efforts support student experience and outcomes.

-Based on this extensive input, we are now in the process of implementing improvements to six key elements of the student experience at Hopkins: Career Services, Recruitment & Admissions, Registration, Financial Aid, Billing and Advising.
+Based on this extensive input, we are now in the process of implementing improvements to the student experience at Hopkins, with special emphasis on six key elements: Career Services, Recruitment & Admissions, Registration, Financial Aid, Billing and Advising.
+We are working to implement an overall more modernized digital experience, with attributes such as:

 Office of the Provost